 - Yarn used is Scheepjes Cotton 8 in combination with a 3.0mm (US D/3) hook

 - Share your work on my Facebook page or Instagram using #itsallinanutshell

 I have chosen 8 colors from the Scheepjes Cotton 8 range.
 Cotton 8 is my all time favorite yarn because of the texture, the weight, the drape and the color range it comes in.
 I have done many projects in this yarn, including Sophie’s Universe and Mandala Madness, and every time I am impressed by the quality of the end result.
 Cotton 8 truly is an all purpose cotton yarn.

+To make a Bohemian Temperature Wrap, you need 8 colors of Scheepjes Cotton 8.
 I have chosen 8 colors because I want to limit the number of yarn tails that I need to work away, and at the same time I believe that 8 colors gives enough color variation to follow the temperature development through the year.
 The colors I have chosen make a classic rainbow from cool to warm colors.

 I hear you say, why a rainbow if we are making a wrap?
 Wraps are usually in ‘wearable’ colors.
 I want to make a wrap that is totally bold and colorful, and I feel that a rainbow is the best way to do that.
 I also feel that a rainbow matches the feel of a bohemian lifestyle in which rules are no more than guidelines, kind of like mother nature who also does exactly what she feels like.
 I want to make a design that is as free as the weather that it is going to reflect.